 Looking for a tomato side dish?
 How about one with bacon?
 This easy recipe for stuffed tomatoes comes together very quickly, is company-worthy, can be made the night before, and could even be baked in a toaster oven -I don’t have one, but I plan to remedy that.
 I want to put it on the back porch and avoid heating the house entirely during these summer months.
 Consider placing a foil tent over the tomatoes the first half of baking to prevent over-browning in a toaster oven.
 As an aside, this totally makes a kicking side for an otherwise boring meal like tuna salad sandwiches.

-For a vegetarian version, swap out the bacon for a few mushrooms sautéed in tiny bit of olive oil or butter.
+For a vegetarian version, swap out the bacon for a few mushrooms sautéed in a tiny bit of olive oil or butter.
 If you want, this could make a great main dish, but I would consider upping the amount of bacon or adding cooked and shredded chicken.
-Even though the stuffing appears fairly dry when mixing, it’s quite moist, but not soggy after baking.
+Even though the stuffing appears fairly dry when mixing, it’s quite moist but not soggy after baking.

 Stuffed Tomato Recipe Ingredients:

-- 4 slicing tomatoes (Big Boy etc, not Roma or cherry)
+- 4 slicing tomatoes (Big Boy etc., not Roma or cherry)

 - 4 slices of bacon cooked and chopped